Southern Railway (UK): Commuter services

-Inner London suburban services were fully electrified by 1929 and worked by electric multiple units of varying lengths according to demand, which had the advantage of rapid acceleration and braking.
+Inner London suburban services were fully electrified by 1929 and worked by EMUs of varying lengths according to demand, which had the advantage of rapid acceleration and braking.
 The railway then began a successful programme to electrify its most heavily used main lines, building up a substantial commuter traffic from towns such as Guildford, Brighton and Eastbourne.

 Other passenger services

 The remainder of passenger operations were non-Pullman, reflecting the ordinary business of running a passenger railway.
 West Country services were dominated by lucrative summer holiday traffic and passengers wishing to travel to the Isle of Wight and further afield.
 In winter months, the western extremity of the Southern Railway network saw very little local use, as the railway served sparsely populated communities.
 Competition with the GWR also diluted passenger traffic within this area, as this carried the bulk of passengers to the major urban centres of the West Country.
 Steam-hauled passenger services in the east of the network were gradually replaced with electric traction, especially around London's suburbs.

-Passenger services on secondary routes were given motive power that befitted the lacklustre nature of the duty, with elderly locomotives used to provide a local service that fed into the major mainline stations such as Basingstoke.
+Passenger services on secondary routes were given motive power that befitted the lacklustre nature of the duty, with elderly locomotives used to provide a local service that fed into the major main line stations such as Basingstoke.
 The use of elderly locomotives and stock was invariably a financial consideration, intended to prolong the life of locomotives that would otherwise be scrapped.
-In some cases, the route was such that some of the newer classes were precluded from operating because of restrictions in loading gauge, the Lyme Regis branch from Axminster providing an example.
+In some cases, the route was such that some of the newer classes were precluded from operating because of restrictions in loading gauge; the Lyme Regis branch from Axminster is an example.

 The Southern Railway also operated push-pull trains of up to two carriages in commuter areas.
 Push-pull operations did not need the time-consuming use of a turntable or run-around at the end of a suburban branch line, and enabled the driver to use a cab in the end coach to drive the locomotive in reverse.
 Such operations were similar to the autotrains, with a Drummond M7 providing the motive power.